mtao/nyu-intro-to-computer-science/slides/welcome.md

 ## Download and JDK

 The Java Development Kit (JDK) is a necessary set of tools that help develop Java programs.
-Install the Standard Edition (SE).
+Install the Standard Edition (SE) Version 17.
+Assignments will be tested against Java 17.

 https://www.oracle.com/java/technologies/downloads/